 We seek to provide services and methodologies which we believe are critical to finding and developing offshore reservoirs and maximizing production economics, particularly from marginal fields.
 By "marginal", we mean reservoirs that are no longer wanted by major operators or are too small to be material to them.
 Our "life of field" services are organized in five disciplines: construction, well operations, drilling, production facilities, and reservoir and well technology services.
-We have disaggregated our contracting services operations into three reportable segments in accordance with Financial Accounting Standards Board ("FASB") Statement No. 131 Disclosures about Segments of an Enterprise and Related Information ("SFAS No. 131"): Contracting Services and in the future, drilling); Shelf Contracting; and Production Facilities.
+We have disaggregated our contracting services operations into three reportable segments in accordance with Financial Accounting Standards Board ("FASB") Statement No. 131 Disclosures about Segments of an Enterprise and Related Information ("SFAS No. 131"): Contracting Services (which currently includes deepwater construction, well operations and reservoir and well technology services and in the future, drilling); Shelf Contracting; and Production Facilities.
 Within our contracting services operations, we operate primarily in the Gulf of Mexico, the North Sea and Asia/Pacific regions, with services that cover the lifecycle of an offshore oil or gas field.
 The assets of our Shelf Contracting segment are the assets of Cal Dive.
 Our ownership in CDI was 58.5% as of December 31, 2007.